 Figure 3.
-Examples of the flip-reverse-stack (FRS) technique. (a) Application of FRS to a synthetic seismogram from a 20 km ULVZ model produces a FRS trace with a simple positive peak (denoted as phase SU) that is twice the amplitude of individual pre- or post-cursor.
-We divide the seismogram into front (black dash line) and back (black solid line) parts using ScS peak.
-We then flip the polarity and reverse the time of the front part to add with the back part, which yields the FRS trace (thick black line) with ScS stripped out. (b) Similar with (a), we apply the FRS to a data record from an event on 19 July 2008, recorded by EarthScope station Z16A, which also gives us a FRS trace with SU peak very close to time zero, suggesting a very thin ULVZ layer. (c) and (d) show some data examples of FRS traces with and without SU peak respectively.
+Examples of the flip-reverse-stack (FRS) technique. (a) Application of FRS to a synthetic seismogram from a 20 km ULVZ model (epicenter distance = XX deg, source depth = XXX km) produces a FRS trace with a simple positive peak (denoted as phase SU) that is twice the amplitude of individual pre- or post-cursor.
+The seismogram is cut at the ScS peak into a front part (black dashed line) and a back part (solid black line).
+The front part is flipped in polarity and reversed in time, then added to the back part, which yields the FRS trace (thick black line) with ScS stripped out.
+The remaining constructive sum of the SdS and ScscS ULVZ arrivals is denoted SU. (b) Similar to (a), with the FRS method applied to a data record from an event on 19 July 2008, recorded by EarthScope station Z16A.
+This record results in an FRS trace with SU peak relatively close to time zero, suggesting a thin ULVZ layer. (c) and (d) show some data examples of FRS traces with and without SU peaks, respectively.
+The traces in (c) and (d) are scaled according to the plotted size of the ScS amplitude in panel (a). [[ISSUE: the ScS peaks in panel a and panel b of Figure 3 are different sizes.
+They should be the same, and thus the FRS traces accordingly scaled.
+This is important (read fig caption) because I state the panels c and d are scaled according to the ScS in panels “a and b”. please fix according to what is correct (since I don’t really know how c and d are scaled.
+Note: I shaded the SU pulses in (c) to be like that in a and b. here, I assumed a zero line. please look at the original FRS pulses to make sure I didn’t do horribly bad!]]

 Figure 4.
 Tests of FRS residual peak time and amplitude variations with respect to ULVZ VS, , thickness, and VP. (a) ULVZ VS model tests.
-We applied FRS technique to synthetic seismograms from ULVZ models with varying VS, but the same , VP, and thickness at 10%, -10% and 15 km respectively.
-We measured the peak time and amplitude of FRS residuals at 70° distance.
+We applied FRS technique to synthetic seismograms from ULVZ models with varying VS, but fixing , VP, and thickness at 10%, -10% and 15 km, respectively.
+We measured the peak time and amplitude of FRS residuals for synthetics at 70° in epicentral distance (source depth = XXX km).
 The left and middle panels show the variation of FRS peak time and amplitude with respect to VS, respectively.
-The right panel shows the FRS residuals corresponding to PREM model and ULVZ models with different VS. (b) FRS tests for ULVZ  models with VS, thickness, and VP fixed at -30%, 15 km and -10% respectively. (c) FRS tests for models with different ULVZ thickness but same VS,  and VP at -30%, 10%, and -10% respectively. (d) FRS tests for ULVZ VP models with VS, thickness, and  fixed at -30%, 15 km, and 10% respectively.
+The right panel shows the FRS residuals corresponding to PREM model and ULVZ models with different VS. (b) FRS tests for ULVZ  models where VS, thickness, and VP were fixed at -30%, 15 km and -10% respectively. (c) FRS tests for models with different ULVZ thicknesses, but fixing VS,  and VP at -30%, 10%, and -10%, respectively. (d) FRS tests for ULVZ VP models with VS, thickness, and  fixed at -30%, 15 km, and 10%, respectively.

 Figure 5.
-Trade-off relationship between ULVZ VS and thickness.
-We calculate the arrival times of SdS relative to ScS at 70° for ULVZ models with different VS and thickness.
-Contours are plotted in black lines with SdS relative time labeled respectively.
+The trade-off relationship between ULVZ VS and ULVZ thickness for the arrival time of precursor SdS relative to ScS at 70° is shown (contours) for ULVZ models with different VS and thickness (source depth in the synthetics was XXX km).
+Contours are plotted in black lines with SdS relative time labeled.